-Other membership benefits include: "The American Postal Worker", a bimonthly magazine reporting on issues and programs affecting you, a safety and health program that educates workers about possible hazards in the workplace and provides technical assistance, and members are eligible to enroll in the APWU Health Plan, which provides comprehensive coverage at a very reasonable cost.
-In addition to having a voice and a vote in your union, and all of the collective bargaining rights you rely on you will have the opportunity to participate in the following programs: Scholarships - college and vocational - are awarded to qualified and outstanding APWU members and children of APWU members, APWU MasterCard, Voluntary Benefits Plan, Union Plus, Accident Benefit Association, and Aflac.
+Other membership benefits include: "The American Postal Worker", a bimonthly magazine reporting on issues and programs affecting you, a safety and health program that educates workers about possible hazards in the workplace and provides technical assistance.
+Members are also eligible to enroll in the APWU Health Plan, which provides comprehensive coverage at a very reasonable cost.
+In addition to all the collective bargaining rights you rely on, you will have the opportunity to participate in the following programs: APWU Scholarships (college and vocational), APWU MasterCard, Voluntary Benefits Plan, Union Plus, Accident Benefit Association, and Aflac.